zopefoundation/z3c.table/src/z3c/table/README.txt

   ...         secondColumn.header = u'The second column'
   ...         return [secondColumn, firstColumn]

-Now let's see if we got the cs class assigned which we defined in the table and column.
+Now let's see if we got the css class assigned which we defined in the table and column.
 Note that the ``th`` and ``td`` got CSS declarations from the table and from the column.